William Everson (poet): Poet and teacher

 He took the name Brother Antoninus when he joined the Dominican Order in 1951 in Oakland.
-He joined as a "donatus, a lay brother who is not under any particular vow (and who may be asked to leave, or choose to leave, at any time); he is little more, from a theological standpoint, than a worker wearing a habit."
+He joined as a donatus, a lay brother - "who is not under any particular vow and who may be asked to leave, or choose to leave, at any time; he is little more, from a theological standpoint, than a worker wearing a habit."
 He printed the unfinished Novum Psalterium PII XII, an acknowledged masterpiece in American fine press printing.
 A colorful literary and counterculture figure, he was nicknamed the Beat Friar.
 The central motif throughout all of Antoninus' Catholic poetry is Incarnation, the central symbol of the Christian mystery.

 In 1956, he met an English Dominican, Father Victor White, at St. Albert's Dominican priory.
 White, of the English Dominican province and a longtime friend of Carl Jung, with whom he maintained a voluminous correspondence, was resident lecturer and theologian there.
 It was through this relationship to Victor White that Antoninus learned to look at his dreams from an in-depth religious angle for meaning.
 He devoured the Collected Works of Jung and began his psychological analysis of the unconscious as well as the analysis of many individuals who came to him for counseling.
 Antoninus wrote the first draft of his long erotic poem River-Root / A Syzygy, which he considered to be his most prophetic work.
-As Everson said in an interview for Creation magazine, with its founder and editor, the theologian and then a fellow Dominican friar Matthew Fox, he saw it as a complete re-writing of the Song of Songs, bringing frank Eros back into the Psalms and undoing Christianity's longstanding separation of the sexual from the spiritual for purposes of modernity.
-Jung's writings influenced the contributions Everson made to post-religious poetical thought in America.
+As Everson said in an interview for Creation magazine, with its founder and editor, the theologian and (at the time) fellow Dominican Matthew Fox, he saw "River-Root" as a kind of re-writing of the Song of Songs, bringing frank Eros back into the Psalms and undoing Christianity's longstanding separation of the sexual from the spiritual.